Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Quantization of the Hamiltonian of a system of charged particles in an electromagnetic field

-The electric field is described by a plane wave whose intensity—given by the squared modulus of the amplitude, is proportional to \( \langle N \rangle \), the average number of photons.
+The electric field is described by a plane wave whose intensity is proportional to \( \langle \hat{N} \rangle \), the average number of photons.
 Varying the intensity of the electromagnetic wave corresponds to changing its average photon number. \begin{remark}[Blackbody radiation] The quantization of the electromagnetic field leads naturally to the derivation of the blackbody radiation spectrum.
 Consider a free electromagnetic field confined within a cavity.
 The quantized field can be described by the Hamiltonian